Tom-PIT/Docs/DevelopersGuide/ServiceLayer/Artifacts/README.md

 ## Types

-*Types* are the most common artifact and represent a simple data structure consisted of one or more properties. *Types* are divided in two categories:
+*Types* are the most common artifact and represent a simple data structure consisting of one or more properties. *Types* are divided in two categories:

 - Active
 - Passive